Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
   - **Explanation:**
+    gave new features and functionality we have local storage, more semantic tags which helps with accessibility
   - **Use:**
   - **Example:**
   - **Source:**